MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-getting-started.md

 To make the connection to an HPC Server cluster, you need to know the following pieces of information about your cluster (all of which can be obtained from your system administrator):

 - The name of the cluster’s head node.
-- The name of the network share directory created for use by Microsoft R Services, and the subdirectory of that network share created for your use.
+- The name of the network share directory created for use by Microsoft R Server or R Client, and the subdirectory of that network share created for your use.
-- The path to the Microsoft R Services bin\x64 directory.
+- The path to the Microsoft R Server or R Client bin\x64 directory.
 - The name of the data directory created to hold .xdf files on each of the nodes.

 Once you have this information, you can create your distributed compute context object by calling RxHpcServer, substituting in the information for your setup in as appropriate: